AEW2015/522R/pages/04.timing-lab/docs.md

 Q:What is its slack and what does that mean?

-A:Slack is the amount of extra time the Data path has before violating tSetup.
+A:The slack is 6.428.
+Slack is the amount of extra time the Data path has before violating tSetup.
 A postive slack means you can go faster.
 A zero slack means you are going the fastest possible.
 A Negative Slack mean your design does not meet timing and violates tSetup.
+So we could reduce the clock period by 6.428ns and still meet timing.

 What is the launch edge (beginning) of the path?